Battle: Los Angeles: Filming

 Filming took place from September 2009 through December 2009 in Shreveport and Baton Rouge, Louisiana (with some scenes filmed at Camp Pendleton in San Diego, California).
 Louisiana was chosen instead of Los Angeles mainly due to financial advantages.
 Principal photography began in the second week of September in Shreveport with scenes depicting a destroyed interstate filled with cars, an overturned tanker truck, and a crashed helicopter.
 Post-production lasted throughout 2010 and into 2011.
 Special effects used in the principal photography included pyrotechnics.
 The most climactic of all was a large fireball-producing explosion which was said to have alarmed some residents and passers-by.
 Film crews used a large "green-screen" billboard at the base (end) of the "destroyed" interstate to use later for inserting CGI images of Los Angeles.
 The actors went through three weeks of boot camp, in order to learn how to realistically operate as a Marine platoon.
 In addition, Eckhart had done training with the Marines for a few months beforehand in weapons training and drills.
 On set, military technical advisors worked with the actors to ensure they gave a realistic performance.
 Eckhart broke his upper arm when he fell off a ledge during an action sequence, but continued to work for the remainder of the film without having it put in a cast.

 There was military support for filming.
-Numerous Marine units assisted in filming, including infantry from 2nd Battalion, 1st Marines, MV-22 Ospreys from VMMT-204 (based at Marine Corps Air Station New River in North Carolina), CH-46 Sea Knights from HMM-268 and HMM-774 (based in Camp Pendleton and Naval Station Norfolk, respectively), and reservists from 3rd Battalion, 23rd Marines based in Belle Chasse, Louisiana.
+Numerous Marine units assisted in filming, including infantry from 2nd Bn 7th Marines,2nd Battalion, 1st Marines, MV-22 Ospreys from VMMT-204 (based at Marine Corps Air Station New River in North Carolina), CH-46 Sea Knights from HMM-268 and HMM-774 (based in Camp Pendleton and Naval Station Norfolk, respectively), and reservists from 3rd Battalion, 23rd Marines based in Belle Chasse, Louisiana.